safedep/vet/README.md

 Probably no. All useful data (enrichments) for a detected package comes from a backend service.
 The service is rate limited with quotas to prevent abuse.

+Look at `api/insights_api.yml`.
+It contains the contract expected for Insights API.
+You can perhaps consider rolling out your own to avoid dependency with our backend.

 ## References